 Danish Cultural Institute is a member of EUNIC

 EUNIC – European Union National Institutes for Culture – is the European network of organisations engaging in cultural relations.
-Together with our partners, we bring to life European cultural collaboration in more than 100 countries worldwide with a network of 132 clusters, drawing on the broad experience of our members from all EU Member States and associate countries.
+Together with partners, EUNIC brings to life European cultural collaboration in more than 100 countries worldwide with a network of 132 clusters, drawing on the broad experience of the members from all EU Member States and associate countries.

 EUNIC advocates a prominent role of culture in international relations and is a strategic partner of the EU, actively involved in the further definition of European cultural policy.
 EUNIC is a platform for knowledge sharing and for capacity building amongst its members and partners.